 We obtained a large panel of 126 American macroeconomic time series variables from the FRED-MD database.
 We also obtained 192 Korean macroeconomic time series data from the Bank of Korea.
-Korea has maintained a largely fixed exchange rate regime for the dollar-won exchange rate, then switched to a heavily managed floating exchange rate regime around 1980, and continue until the Asian Financial Crisis occurred in 1997, which forced Korea to adopt a market based exchange rate regime.
+Korea has maintained a largely fixed exchange rate regime for the dollar-won exchange rate until around 1980, then switched to a heavily managed floating exchange rate regime.
+Korea continued dirty float or managed float until they were forced to adopt a market based exchange rate regime after they got hit by the Asian Financial Crisis in 1997.